 Bessie was born on March 25, 1916 to Edmund Campbell and Josephine Campbell (NEE Thorsen).

-She was baptized at the then new Redeemer Evangelical Lutheran Church on Wisconsin Avenue in Milwaukee.
-Interestingly, Bessie was the first baby to be baptized in the church’s new Baptismal Fond and she was especially proud to be part of the celebration of Redeemer’s 100th Anniversary.
+She was baptized at the then new Redeemer Lutheran Church on Wisconsin Avenue in Milwaukee.
+Interestingly, Bessie was the first baby to be baptized in the church’s new baptismal font and she was especially proud to be part of the celebration of Redeemer’s 100th Anniversary.
 In fact, the Milwaukee Journal Sentinel told Bessie’s and the Church’s story in a feature story titled “A Century After Her Christening, Woman Celebrates Redeemer Lutheran Church’s Centennial” published on February 19, 2017.

 She attended the Wisconsin Avenue Grade School and graduated from West Division High School.

 Bessie was a Registered Beautician and worked at the Alice Wilke Beauty Shop located on 27th and Fond du Lac Avenue in Milwaukee for many years.

 On March 25, 1945 Bessie was united in marriage to Archie R. Bray at Redeemer Lutheran Church.
 Just prior to the outbreak of the Second World War, Bessie and Archie, who met at a mutual friend’s cottage on Okauchee Lake, had been planning their wedding, but, as they say, a war got in the way, and couple decided to wait until he returned from the war.